openmainframeproject/cobol-programming-course/SECURITY.md

 ## Considerations

 The COBOL Programming Course does not produce any kind of software.
 This project produces a technical course aimed to educate people on COBOL programming.
-The output of this project came in the form of PDF documents detailing the course content.
+The output of this project is in the form of PDF documents detailing the course content.
 A Markdown version is also available on the repository.

 ## Supported Version

-Only the [latest version](https://github.com/openmainframeproject/cobol-programming-course/releases/latest) of the course is supported with security updates.
+Only the [latest version](https://github.com/openmainframeproject/cobol-programming-course/releases/latest) of the course is supported.

 ## Reporting a Vulnerability